 Building Consent Exemptions for Sheds

-Introduction: In a move to streamline the building consent process and promote efficiency, the New Zealand government has introduced new regulations for sheds, eliminating the need for building consents in specific scenarios.
-This blog post will provide an overview of the updated rules based on the New Zealand Building Code (NZBC), focusing on sheds and barns that fall within the exemption criteria.
-Understanding these changes will help shed owners and builders navigate the requirements and ensure compliance with relevant district planning rules.
+Let’s take a look at some of those updated rules based on the New Zealand Building Code (NZBC), focusing on sheds and barns that fall within these new criteria.
+Understanding these changes will help shed owners and builders navigate the new requirements and ensure compliance with relevant district planning rules.

 • Maximum floor area limit of 110 square metres.